Klorane Botanical Foundation

-The Klorane Institute is above all the commitment to and passion for plants.
+The Klorane Botanical Foundation is above all the commitment to and passion for plants.
 Since 1994, this company foundation has been striving to protect and enhance the value of plant heritage through three missions:

 Botanical Expertise Pierre Fabre